GorginZ/georgia-hello-world/README.md

 One thing I'm not enthusiastic about is I have included the [gorrila/mux](https://github.com/gorilla/mux) pkg because I wanted a quick way to enforce what methods are allowed at the 'top' routing level.
 I notice they are looking for a new maintainer and think it's generally best not to rely on external tools for simple things like this, and I'm not sure it gives me a lot, but this was faster for me because I'm not a go-wiz.

 ### testing
  I like to rely and feel confident in unit tests and have written some basic ones for the handlers.
-I did spend a little more time than I'd hoped wrestling with httptest because I haven't used it before.
-The /status tests are a bit janky.
+I did spend a little more time than I'd hoped wrestling with ```httptest.recorder``` and some unexpected 200s.
+In particular the /status tests are a bit janky because the json encoder appends a newline but my string literal in the test's newline is being escaped.
+ I used a struct for representing the metadata because the original map was not in the order I wanted - my tests alerted me to this, so they've paid themselves off somewhat.

 The top level routing behaviour is untested It could be nice to throw in some postman tests in a compose to run in CI

 ### risks

-- haven't included any scanning tools in the pipeline, could use something like sonarcube, similarly the same can be said regarding image security.
+- haven't included any code scanning tools in the pipeline, could use something like sonarcube, similarly the same can be said regarding image security.
 - no branch protection for main

 - currently gh actions is using a PAK (*only* scoped to packages - still bad though).
-This is not reccomended I will migrate to deploy keys.
+This is very, very, very not reccomended!
+I will migrate to deploy keys.
 I wasn't aware until I read this: [gh actions security](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#considering-cross-repository-access)

 ### assumptions